 What are the most important things to think about when running?

 Posture - Lead with your chest, keep your head up whilst looking toward the horizon.
 To help with posture think about keeping your ears as far from your shoulders as possible (don't stretch though).
-Footwork - Take light, short steps.
+Footwork - Take light, short steps and land with your feet underneath your hips, rather than in front.
 You should be landing flat-footed with the weight on the ball of your foot.
 This is the hard piece of foot directly behind your big toe.
 If you jump up and down on the spot a few times you’ll find it.
-I'm worried about impact, as there's no protection.

 What are the dangers?